 Of course!
 We do love a good confetti shot and we would you to use natural petal confetti within the courtyard to the front of the Riding School.

 Can we bring our own alcohol?

-Under the guidance of the catering team, you will be able to supply all the alcohol required for your reception drinks, table wine and toast drinks.
+Under our guidance you will be able to supply all of your table wine and toast drinks.

 Any unopened alcohol that belongs to you will be held back and returned to you upon collection of your belongings.

 Can we choose our own suppliers?

 Absolutely!
 You are most welcome to use suppliers of your choice with the exception of the caterers and the companies used for ceiling decor.